Holy restricted free agent drama.

 The latest: Much like Zegras, Drysdale’s change-of-scenery trade from Anaheim to Philadelphia has served all parties well.

-Under Tocchet, the puck mover is on pace for his best season offensively while logging well over 21 minutes per night and assuming more responsibility in his own end.
+Under Tocchet, the puck mover enjoyed his best season offensively (eight goals, 32 points) while logging 20-plus minutes per night and assuming more responsibility in his own end.

-A contract extension hardly feels imminent, but a case to commit long-term should be made here.
-Deals for young, emerging defencemen like LaCombe’s in Anaheim and Luke Hughes’s in New Jersey have provided a blueprint for locking in talent early and betting on improvement.
+Deals for young, emerging defencemen like LaCombe’s in Anaheim and Hughes’ in New Jersey provide a blueprint for locking in talent early and betting on improvement.

 “I don’t expect too many issues,” Briere said, regarding Drysdale’s extension.